shereyna/Evaluating-USDA-Food-Price-Outlook/README.md

 # Evaluating-USDA-Food-Price-Outlook
-Analysis of USDA Food Price Outlook forecasts vs actual CPI outcomes, with category-level errors and long-term inflation trends.
+Final project for GRAD 50500 - Foundations in Data Science This project evaluates the accuracy and reliability of the USDA Economic Research Service’s Food Price Outlook dataset.
+It compares forecasted food price changes against actual Consumer Price Index (CPI) outcomes, explores forecast errors by food category, and examines long-term inflation trends from the 1970s to the present.